kushalpagolu/tello_epoch_rl/README.md

 5. Monitor the real-time EEG data visualizer to see how your EEG signals change as you perform different mental tasks.
 6. Check that EEG and gyroscope data is being saved to the files under the data directory.
     -  If it is empty, terminate the running code via `````` to check that the last bits of code are saved as well.

-## Future Improvements

--   Implement human-in-the-loop RL to improve the agent's performance.
--   Train the RL agent on a larger dataset to improve its generalization ability.
--   Add more sophisticated signal processing techniques to extract more meaningful features from the EEG data.
--   Explore different RL algorithms to find the one that works best for this task.

-## Troubleshooting

-If you encounter any issues while running the project, try the following:

--   Make sure all the required software packages are installed.
--   Double-check the Emotiv headset and Tello drone connections.
--   Consult the Emotiv and Tello documentation for troubleshooting tips.
--   Check the error logs for any error messages or warnings.
--   Increase tolerance and reconnection delays as stated earlier in the file.

-## Contributions

-Contributions to this project are welcome.
-Feel free to submit pull requests or open issues to report bugs or suggest new features.

-## License

-This project is licensed under the [License Name] License.

 # Let us break down the reinforcement learning (RL) parts of this project.